Rhoda9895/git1/README.md

 # git1
-this is git practice 1
+This is git practice 1
+This repository was used to learn git and github